AleenaElizabethBabu/swift-food-delivery-app/README.md

 This is an application for ordering food items online.
-The main functionalities include searching food items and restaurents, browsing through food items, adding them to cart and checkout.
+The main functionalities include searching food items and restaurants, browsing through food items, viewing the restaurant location, adding them to cart and checkout.